Alauddin Khalji's raid on Bhilsa: Aftermath

 At Bhilsa, Alauddin learned of the immense wealth of the southern Seuna (Yadava) kingdom, and about the routes leading to their capital Devagiri.
 Therefore, he shrewdly surrendered the loot from Bhilsa to Jalaluddin to gain the Sultan's confidence, while withholding the information on the Yadava kingdom.

 A pleased Jalaluddin rewarded Alauddin with the office of Ariz-i Mamalik (Ministry of War), which his father once held.
 Jalaluddin also made him the governor of Awadh, and granted his request to use the revenue surplus for hiring additional troops.
-Subsequently, in 1296, Alauddin raided Devagiri, and used that loot to raise an army and usurp the power from Jalaluddin.
+Subsequently, in 1296, Alauddin raided Devagiri, and used the loot accumulated from there to raise an army and usurp the power from Jalaluddin.